kubevirt/web-ui-design/ui-design/virtual-machines/clone-vm/clone-vm.md

 # Clone VM

+<mark>Note:</mark> This design has been updated and merged into the [OpenShift Design repository](https://github.com/openshift/openshift-origin-design).

 ![Offline VM in List View](img/2-0-vms.png)

 Cloning a VM allows the user to quickly create an identical copy of a virtual machine while powered off.